Head to the Banner County for a weekend of surfing, caving and exploration.

 If you are not up for walking at all, then at the very least drive the Burren Scenic Loop Drive.
 A 100km route through the UNESCO World Heritage site.
 You will see a haven of rare flora and fauna that blooms amongst the rocks, plenty of picturesque towns like Lisdoonvarna and Kilfenora and an abundance of historical monuments and sites.

 Once you see the Burren you will cop fairly quickly that it is somewhat of a climbers paradise.
 Brian Bateson of Climb it is the man to get to bring you to all of Clare’s hot spots, like Sleepy Hollow in Doolin or Ballyryan, in the Burren.
+The cliffs of Ailladie in the Burren is a favourite amongst the locals.

 Between the Doolin Cave, the Ailwee Caves and the Burren, there is plenty to explore beneath the surface too, so go caving, potholing or coasteering underground!
 There are approximately 200 caves in the Burren, including the longest cave in Ireland, Poulnagollum.
 Go explore them with The Burren Outdoor Education Centre.